puppetlabs/puppetlabs-puppet_bolt_server/README.md

 puppet task run taskplan --params '{"plan":"a-test-plan", "params":{"message": "Hello world!"}, "debug":true}' -n insert-here-the-bolt-server-certname
 ```

-This will trigger a Task run (`taskplan`) on the Bolt Server and the task will run the Plan we specified in the parameters directly on the Bolt server.
-While all this process sounds tedious and cumbersome, it's a clever way to offload the Plan execution from the PE primary to the Bolt server, the result is a minimum resource consumption on the Primary Server.
+This will trigger a Task run (`taskplan`) and the task will run the Plan we specified in the parameters directly on the Bolt server.
+This is a simple way to offload Plan execution from Orchestrator to a dedicated Bolt server, thereby alleviating CPU and memory load on the Primary Server.

 **Example 2**